 Visit the Sisters Islands Marine Park Gallery

 The eastern side of St John’s Island is dedicated to the St John’s Island National Marine Laboratory which is Singapore’s only offshore marine research centre.
 Most of the grounds are closed to public, but they do have a small gallery – Sisters’ Islands Marine Park Public Gallery that showcases Singapore’s marine biodiversity since the neighbouring Sisters’ Islands is a restricted area.
-It sounds pretty cool to check out but unfortunately they’ve been closed since COVID and remain closed to date.
+It sounds pretty cool to check out but they have very limited opening hours, just for 2 hours in the morning on the eves of public holidays.

 Another area that’s closed on the east side of St John’s Island is Bendera Bay which has been fenced up.
 This was where the island’s school kids used to practice their swimming – they were national champions because their training ground had natural currents!
 They’ve kept it closed for conservation purposes and to better study the rocks, coral and marine creatures found here.